-As an integrative therapist, I seek to gain an accurate understanding of each individual by learning about their history and relationships and how they experience life in the present.
+As an integrative therapist, I seek to gain an accurate understanding of each person by learning about their history and relationships and how they experience life in the present.
 In so doing, I strive to tailor therapy in a way that will resonate with them.
-I work from a trauma-informed lens and specialize in helping people move through their adverse life events and/or traumatic event(s) and into a more desired life experience.
-In addition, I am experienced at helping people work through depression, anxiety, identity concerns, intercultural and diversity concerns, adjustment, culture-shock/re-entry shock concerns, grief, and difficult life transitions.
+I work from a trauma-informed lens and specialize in helping people move through adverse life events and traumatic event(s) into a more desired life experience.
+Examining structures of oppression and social determinants affecting mental health is a part of this work.
+In addition, I am experienced at helping people work through depression, anxiety, identity concerns, intercultural and diversity concerns, adjustment, culture-shock/re-entry shock, grief, and difficult life transitions.

-My training was based in humanistic-existential psychology and systems theory.
-Over the years, I have developed a passion for interpersonal neurobiology and attachment theory.
-I believe the combination of these elements has helped me view individuals as their own unique system (physical health, identit[ies], perceptions of ourselves and the world) and experiences (thoughts, feelings, behaviors, sensations and memories).
-It also helps to understand the other systems with which the individual is interacting (e.g. workplace, school, country, political environment, etc.) and the people in those systems.
-Having a multidimensional view of the people I work with gives us the opportunity to engage in the therapy process from a holistic perspective.
+My early work was based in humanistic-existential psychology and systems theory.
+Over the years, I began working from an interpersonal neurobiology, attachment theory and liberation psychology lens.
+I believe the combination of these elements helps me view people as their own unique system – a combination of our physiology and biology, identit[ies], perceptions of ourselves and the world, and our human experience (thoughts, feelings, behaviors, sensations and memories).
+It also helps to understand the other systems with which we are interacting (e.g. workplace, school, country, sociopolitical environment, etc.) and the people in them.
+Having a comprehensive view of the people I work with gives us the opportunity to engage in the therapy process from a multidimensional perspective.
+Symptom reduction is important but so is finding the root cause.

-Aside from working in private practice, I have worked in multiple university counseling center settings as a psychologist serving students and consulting with campus community members.
-I have also worked for a government agency serving volunteers posted overseas in additional to consulting with host country staff and leadership.
-I have also served outside of the U.S. as an adjunct professor, trainer/facilitator, short-term immersion program consultant, and a therapist.
+Aside from private practice, I have also worked in university counseling centers serving college students, and for a USG non-profit agency serving volunteers posted overseas.
+I’ve provided consulting and training services to local staff, foreign national staff, and agency leadership in over a dozen countries.
+I have also served outside of the U.S. as an adjunct professor, trainer/facilitator, cultural immersion program consultant, and a psychotherapist.

 STATE OF CALIFORNIA| PSY 24664